HyunjuKang/nmd_eff_rfr/Reviewer_8JCL.md

 Thank you for the suggestion.
 We attached the figure describing an overview of UNR-Explainer in a revised version of our paper and attached [link](https://anonymous.4open.science/r/unr0929/figure_overview.jpg)

-### Q2: Addressing Sensitivity of Perturbation effect
+### Q2: Addressing sensitivity of perturbation effect
 Thanks for your valuable question.
 The sensitivity of explanations to perturbations can vary based on the nature of the data, However, as observed in additional experiments following [link](https://anonymous.4open.science/r/unr0929/perturbation_param.jpg), less perturbation leads to less $Improtance$ as the counterfactual results.
 CiteSeer has fewer connections with an average degree of around 2, while Cora has more connections with an average degree of around 3.
 However, consistent findings indicate that, across different datasets, perturbation carries less importance when the magnitude of perturbation is lower.
 Thus, we recommend setting a perturbation as 0.0 which is equal to removing edges on most of the input graph to align well in the counterfactual context.